PhilippeMarcMeyer/chessStudies-backend/README.md

 History :

+v0.23 : 2021-10-14 : fixed rook choice in the analyse of the PGN, when both might move to the chosen place (checking if there are obstacles on the way)

-v0.22 : 2021-10-14 : login form back endpoint and the session id in a cookie
+v0.22 : 2021-10-14 : login form back endpoint and the session id in a cookie + logout

 v0.21 : 2021-10-13 : lock the game and give a feed back to user if no session : to do : a login form back endpoint and the session id in a cookie